promicsw/flow-expressions/README.md

 Having developed several programming languages and parsers in the past I came up with this idea as an experiment.
 It turned out so well, and I find it far more intuitive than say Parser Combinators and PEG, that I decided to share it.

-> It actually makes parsers construction quite fun as you can achieve a lot with a few lines of code, while the system does all the heavy lifting.
+> It actually makes parser construction quite fun as you can achieve a lot with a few lines of code, while the system does all the heavy lifting.
 >
 > Maybe some of you could help with suggestions, a few nice tutorials and examples etc.